bobojoy/Bank-of-Flatiron/README.md

 # Bank of Flatiron
-Bank of Flatiron is a simple web application designed to manage and display financial transactions.
-It allows users to view, add, and search transactions through a user-friendly interface.
-This project uses React for the frontend and JSON Server to simulate a backend.
+Bank of Flatiron is a simple web application that manages and displays financial transactions.
+Users can view, add, and search transactions through a user-friendly interface.
+This project simulates a backend using React for the front end and JSON Server.